At a Glance

 - Qualifications: No specific experience required; just a passion for utilities and teamwork.

-- Other info: Located in Southam, this role offers a chance to make a real impact.
+- Other info: Located in Southam, this role offers a chance to work on a major national infrastructure project.

 Location: Southam (CV47 1NQ)